xuyx0523/kickstart-angular-1/paks/exp-gzip/README.md

 ### To configure in expansive.json:

 * compress.enable &mdash; Enable compressing all files using gzip.
+* compress.extra &mdash; Extra files to compress.
+Typically used to compress unprocessed files from ./files.
-* compress.files &mdash; Array of file patterns to compress.
-Defaults to *.html, *.css, *.js.
+* compress.mappings &mdash; File extensions to compress.
+Defaults to: mappings: { 'html' 'css', 'js' 'ttf' }.
 * compress.keep &mdash; Keep uncompressed file after compressing.
 Defaults to true.

 ```